Center for Student Success

 For Parents

 Helping your student navigate college life can be challenging, but we're here to support you, too.
 It's a new experience for both of you, and at times it can feel overwhelming.
-The Center for Student Success is open to all Oberlin College and Conservatory students and provides holistic, comprehensive support services that help students succeed during and after their collegiate journey.
+The Center for Student Success is open to all Oberlin College and Conservatory students and provides holistic, comprehensive support services that help students succeed during their time at Oberlin and beyond.

 While we focus on assisting your student with their needs, we'll keep you updated on our services and events through the "Wilder Bowl" - Oberlin's parent newsletter.
 Each month, you'll recieve an email with updates from various campus departments, keeping you connected to your student and the events they might participate in.
 You can sign up for the newsletter via email.

-Are you the parent of a F1RST Generation college student?
-You can keep track of F1RST Generation events and news through "The F1RST" newsletter, a new communication through the Center for Student Success specifically for F1RST Generation Obies.
-Written by students, it's yet another way CSS offers support and provides opportunities for belonging and leadership.
+If you're the parent of a first-generation or income-eligible (low-income) student, you can keep track of first-generation and income-eligible (FGIE) events and news through "The F1RST" newsletter, a new communication through the Center for Student Success specifically for FGIE identifying Obies.
+Written by students on a bi-annual basis, it's yet another way CSS offers support and provides opportunities for belonging and leadership.

 Rite of Passage